mbr4477/electron-react-ts-starter/README.md

     - `build:dev`: Build the webpack script with the server (dev) config.
 Note that because `NODE_ENV` was set to `development`, the compiled Electron main process script (built from `electron.ts`) will load the `https://localhost:9000` URL
     - `start:dev`: Start the `webpack-dev-server` (which enables hot compiling and reloading of the Electron renderer code), wait for the web server to come up, and then kick off Electron.
     - `server`: Run the `build:dev` and `start:dev` scripts.
 This makes sure that the Electron main process file is re-built before the webpack dev server is booted up.
+    - `dist`: Build and package the app for distribution
 - `main`: This is where we tell Electron our app's main Electron Javascript file.
 In our case, we want to point this at the compiled file that the Typescript compiler generates.
 In `webpack.config.base.js` we set this location and filename so the output will be `./dist/main/main.js`.
 - `devDependencies`: Here we list all the dependencies we need for compiling and developing our app.
     - `@babel/core`: Core Babel package